Ozempic Stomach Paralysis & Vision Loss Lawsuits

 gastroparesis lawsuit

-Gastroparesis can result in a number of side effects, including:
+Gastroparesis and ileus are disorders that affect the nerves and muscles in the stomach or intestines.These can result in a number of side effects, including:

 • Repeated uncontrollable vomiting